![]() |

 Kansas energy resources

 BNSF Railway coal train at Las Animas in southeastern Colorado heading east toward the coal-fired electric generating station at Holcomb, Kansas, and perhaps beyond.
-Back to beginning.
+Kansas and national energy trends

 * Renewable includes wind plus solar power plants.
-U.S. electric industry power plants

 by main energy resourcesYear Coal Petro-